TeamLumi/luminescent-team/docs/faq.md

 ### What is Affection?
 Will turning it off stop friendship evolutions?

 [Affection](https://bulbapedia.bulbagarden.net/wiki/Affection) is the "[Pokémon] held on so you wouldn't be sad!" mechanic.
 It scales on the same number as friendship/happiness, but will not affect other mechanics related to friendship.
-This includes Sylveon, despite previous generations specifically being tied to the affection mechanic.
+This includes Sylveon's evolution, despite previous generations specifically being tied to the affection mechanic.
 It's friendship now.

 ## Install FAQs